Skip to content

 Figs are pollinated by animals

 If you look at it very strictly, the "True fig" or "Edible fig". (lat.
-Ficus carica), which we get in the food retail trade, is not vegan.
-It only has one female flower and therefore needs the female flower to reproduce.
-Blossoms of the sycamore fig. In their male and female, inward-facing flowers, female flowers lay Fig wasps (there are around 35 species) lay their eggs.
-However, they then die in them because the fig flowers are extremely narrow and they are unable to free themselves - usually because their wings are torn off.
+Ficus carica), which we get in grocery stores, is not vegan.
+This is because it has only one female flower and therefore requires for its reproduction the Goat fig flowers.
+In their male and female, inwardly directed flowers lay female Fig wasps (there are about 35 genera) lay their eggs.
+However, they subsequently die in them because the fig flowers are extremely narrow and they can no longer free themselves - usually due to torn wings.

-In short: If the fig wasp only provided the pollination service and then flew away again, the figs would be vegan.
-However, as the animals die in the fruit during the fertilization cycle and pollination would not be possible without the animal sacrifice, they are not, strictly speaking, vegan.
-Veganism compatible.
+In short: If the fig wasp would only perform the pollination service and then fly away again, the figs would be vegan.
+But since the animals in the fertilization cycle die in the fruit and pollination would not be possible without the animal sacrifice, they are strictly speaking, not with the Veganism compatible.

 Are the fig wasps still found in the fruit?

 Topic through?
 Think again!
-Because anyone who eats figs regularly knows that there are no wasps in the fruiting body.
-This is due to the fact that the Enzyme ficin decomposes the animals inside the fig. This information also provides new material for discussion on the question of whether these figs are vegan or not.
-After all, you are "only" eating the decomposition product of an animal.
+Because anyone who eats figs regularly knows that there are no wasps left in the fruiting body.
+This fact is due to the fact that the Enzyme ficin decomposes the animals inside the fig. This info gives at the same time new discussion material around the question whether these figs are vegan or not.
+Finally one eats "only" still the degradation product of an animal.

-However, the answer to the question is honestly quite clear to me: Without the death of the fig wasp, "real figs" and countless other fig varieties would not exist.
-The need for a dead animal to reproduce the fruit ultimately ensures that the tropical fruit has an animal origin in certain respects and is therefore not vegan.
-In the end, it no longer matters whether the wasp can still be found in the fruit or not.
+However, the answer to the question is honestly pretty clear to me: without the death of the fig wasp, the "real figs" and countless other fig varieties would not exist.
+The necessity of a dead animal for the reproduction of the fruit finally ensures that the tropical fruit has an animal origin in a certain respect and is therefore not vegan.
+In the end, it does not matter whether the wasp can still be found in the fruit or not.

 Are there also vegan figs?

-For the "real fig", the "buck fig" and incidentally also for the San Pedro fruit fig and the Smyrna fruit fig fig wasps have to die.
-But what about other fig species that grow in places where there are no suitable pollinators around, for example?
+For the "true fig", the buck fig and, incidentally, for the San Pedro fruit fig and the Smyrna fruit fig fig wasps have to die.
+But what about other types of figs that grow, for example, where there are no suitable pollinators buzzing around?

-In fact, there are also some figs whose reproduction is not dependent on fertilization by fig wasps or other fig species.
+In fact, there are also some figs whose reproduction does not depend on fertilization by the fig wasps or other fig species.
 They belong to the superordinate concept of "Parthenocarpic figs".
-These include, for example, the pear-shaped variety Brown Turkey, which are even suitable for pots Dalmatia or the tasty fruits of the Negronne.
+These include, for example, the pear-shaped variety Brown Turkey, which even suitable for pots Dalmatia or the tasty fruits of the Negronne.

-The corresponding fig trees can also be grown in your own garden, for example, sustainable garden plant - by the way, the ideal planting time is spring!
+The corresponding fig trees can also be, for example, in their own, sustainable garden plant - by the way, the ideal time for planting is spring!

 Are figs vegan?
 Unfortunately not always!